-My 8th grade classes at this school participated in an annual mosaic.
-First, 40 students nominated mosaic themes.
+Forty 8th graders participated in an annual mosaic.
+First they nominated mosaic themes.
 After electing album covers, they flattened and cut 7-inch ceramic tiles then glaze painted them.
 I prepared a frame, kiln-fired, arranged then grouted the tiles in traditional checkers for display.
 An art history assignment could have required writing about an album.

 Future mosaics could include: new geometric tile materials, sizes, shapes, student proposed tiled areas plus inlay, relief sculpture.
 Beforehand 8th grade looked at some NYC subway mosaics.
 They collaborated in a mural design exercise by arranging cropped 3 x 3-inch sections of their own open-themed sharpie drawings and they practiced painting on paper.